tensorflow/community/governance/SIGS.md

 group administrator.

 The charter must nominate an administrator.
-As well as an administrator, the group must include at least one maintainer as lead (these may be the same person), who will serve as point of contact for coordination as required with the TF community team.
+As well as an administrator, the group must include at least one person as lead (these may be the same person), who will serve as point of contact for coordination as required with the TF community team.

 This charter will be posted initially to the group mailing list.
 The _community_ repository in the TensorFlow Github organization will archive such documents and